Flea Market ring needs repair and hallmark ID

 One of the fans broke off my cuff watch bracelet – can it be repaired?

-Here is another installment in our Native American jewelry repair series with Old Town Trading Co.
+Here is another installment in our Native American jewelry repair series with Diane Radeke:

 Question: